Todd Muller

-Todd Michael Muller (/ˈmʌlər/; born 23 December 1968) is a New Zealand politician who served as the Leader of the New Zealand National Party and the Leader of the Opposition from 22 May to 14 July 2020.
+Todd Michael Muller (/ˈmʌlər/; born 23 December 1968) is a New Zealand former politician who served as the Leader of the New Zealand National Party and the Leader of the Opposition from 22 May to 14 July 2020.
 Muller entered Parliament at the 2014 general election.
-He was elected as the MP for the Bay of Plenty electorate and has remained its MP since.
-For his first three years in Parliament, National was in government, and Muller served as the chairperson of the Foreign Affairs, Defence and Trade Select Committee.

-He became the leader of the National Party in May 2020 after successfully challenging then-leader Simon Bridges.
+He was elected as the MP for the Bay of Plenty electorate, which held until his retirement at the 2023 general election.
+In his second term, Muller became the leader of the National Party after successfully challenging then-leader Simon Bridges.
 However, his mental health suffered, including suffering panic attacks, and he resigned the leadership after 53 days.

-Muller announced in March 2023 that he would not seek a seat in parliament at the 2023 general election.

 Early life

-Muller was born in Te Aroha on 23 December 1968, and was raised in Te Puna, where his parents started a kiwifruit orchard.
-He attended St Josephs, Te Puna primary school and Tauranga Boys' College.
+Muller was born in Te Aroha on 23 December 1968, where his grandfather Henry Skidmore was mayor, and was raised in Te Puna, where his parents started a kiwifruit orchard.
+He attended St Joseph's primary school in Te Puna, Te Puna primary school and Tauranga Boys' College.
+Muller recollected in 2020 that for two years he was the only Pākehā boy at St Joseph's.
+He became interested in politics at a young age, once authoring a story in which he served thirteen consecutive terms as President of the United States.

 He studied English, history and politics at the University of Waikato and graduated with a master's degree.